valkey-io/valkey-doc/docs/reference/eviction/index.md

 ## The new LFU mode

-Starting with Redis 4.0, the [Least Frequently Used eviction mode](http://antirez.com/news/109) is available.
+Starting with Redis OSS 4.0, the [Least Frequently Used eviction mode](http://antirez.com/news/109) is available.
 This mode may work better (provide a better hits/misses ratio) in certain cases.
 In LFU mode, Redis will try to track the frequency of access of items, so the ones used rarely are evicted.
 This means the keys used often have a higher chance of remaining in memory.